What makes the Cambridge Asian and Middle Eastern Studies course so special?

 Are there any A-level subjects that are particularly useful?

 Since Middle Eastern and Asian languages are not generally taught in schools, all the courses start from the beginner’s level.
 The courses do not demand any particular type of intellectual training.
 Motivation and willingness for hard work are essential: the courses are intensive, and the learning of complex languages and unfamiliar scripts requires concentrated application and regular attendance at lectures.

 Can I take a gap year?

-Yes; this is an intensive course and many students benefit from a gap year away from examinations before plunging in to academic life for the next four years.
+Yes; students can benefit in many ways from a gap year.
 Time spent in a country in Asia or the Middle East can be beneficial, and should give you a slight advantage in language learning during the first year at university.